wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Government agencies and law enforcement

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+These websites operate independently of most government agencies.
+Such platforms often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
+To begin using such a search engine on a third-party or government website, interested parties may need to provide:

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that the person resides in or was accused in.
+This includes information such as the city, county, or state that the person resides in or was accused of.

 Third-party sites are independent of government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.